filips123/PWAsForFirefox/docs/docs/help/faq.md

 You can access `about:config` (or any other URL) by opening the URL input (by pressing ++f6++, ++ctrl+l++ or ++alt+d++) and entering `about:config`.

+### How to add a web app shortcut to the desktop?

+It is possible to create a shortcut to the web app and add it to your desktop or other directory.

+???
+"Windows"

+    1. Open the start menu directory: `%AppData%\Microsoft\Windows\Start Menu\Programs`
+    2. Copy the shortcut for your web app to your desktop or other directory.

+???
+"Linux"

+    1. Open the desktop entries directory: `~/.local/share/applications`
+    2. Copy the shortcut for your web app to your desktop or other directory.

+??? "macOS"

+    1. Open the applications directory: `~/Applications`
+    2. Hold ++option+cmd++ and drag the web app to your desktop or other directory.

+!!! warning

+    These steps may not work on all desktop environments.

 ## Troubleshooting

 ### Why can't I install a specific website I want?